elchin-jafar/holbertonschool-shell/permissions/README.md

 8 - this file is about giving no permission to owner and group members, but only for others 9 - this file is about make permission like that -rwxr-x-wx 10 - this file is about add permission for 2 files
+11 - this file is about change permission of dirs and subdirs but not regular files